kelson-martins/ReversiAndroid/README.md

 reversiandroid
 ==============

-simple implementation of reversi o android using custom view
+simple implementation of reversi on android using custom view